bahim22/AppQL/docs/notes-schema.md

   })
 ```

+1. imp object Type to make a new type in the schema
-@param name — The name of this field.
+2. name — The name of this field/type

-@param config
+3. definition - add fields to the type
-The configuration for things like the field's type, its description, its arguments, its resolver, and more.
-See jsdoc on each field within for details.
+   1. can config field's type, its description, its arguments, its resolver etc.

 - This parameter is optional if no resolver is required.
-No resolver is required if the source typing:
+- No resolver is required if the source typing:
-- Has a field whose name matches this one
-- And whose type is compatible
+  - Has a field whose name matches this one And whose type is compatible
-- And is a scalar
-  - ...in which case the default resolver will be available whose behaviour is to simply return that field from the received source type
+  - And is a scalar: in which case the default resolver will be available whose behaviour is to simply return that field from the received source type

-1. A field describes one discrete piece of information available to request within a selection set.
-They are in fact most of what any selection set will contain.
-Fields can be typed as scalars (marking the terminal point of a branch of a selection set) or as other object types in your schema thus allowing you to model relationships between things
+1. A field describes one discrete piece of info available to request within a selection set.
+   1. Fields can be typed as scalars (marking the terminal point of a branch of a selection set) or as other object types in your schema thus allowing you to model relationships between things
-2. Boolean types are scalars representing true or false.
-They are represented in JavaScript using the boolean primitive type.
+2. Boolean types are scalars representing true or false
+3. String types are scalars representing UTF-8 (aka. unicode) character sequences.

 ___